 Within the global ecosystem of professional enterprises, internal teams are typically comprised of experts who specialize in carrying out specific duties within their purview.
-As global businesses became more prominent and organizations needed experts to fill in gaps of knowledge, consultancy practices – starting in the United States – became commonplace in the late nineteenth century.
-Consulting is, to put it simply, the process where an expert gives professional advice to businesses, along with suggestions, tips, principles, and counsel on how to conduct their affairs.
-Consulting has changed, and has gone from encompassing a broad range of specialties associated with the whole of a business on a macro-scale, to having specialists – associated with specific departments – give advice on specific intra-departmental affairs.
+As global businesses became more prominent and organizations needed experts to fill knowledge gaps, consultancy practices, starting in the United States, became commonplace in the late nineteenth century.
+Consulting is, simply put, the process where an expert provides professional advice to businesses, including suggestions, tips, principles, and counsel on how to manage their affairs.
+Consulting is, to put it simply, the process in which an expert provides professional advice to businesses, along with suggestions, tips, principles, and counsel on how to manage their affairs.
+Consulting has evolved, transitioning from encompassing a broad range of specialties associated with the entire business on a macro-scale to having specialists—associated with specific departments—provide advice on intra-departmental affairs

 Consultants usually have an “information” or “experience” advantage and have usually completed years of academic study, along with training and certification, and have gained years of experience.

 A consultant will often be brought in on a job for his/her expertise on a process or subject, in order to provide an external, objective, expert opinion where it is needed.
-He/she will typically review key data, cases, infrastructure information, strategy, and plans – along with goals – and, with an understanding of the business model, write a report or give a presentation explaining what direction a company should take.
+They will typically review key data, cases, infrastructure information, strategy, plans, and goals, along with an understanding of the business model.
+They then write a report or give a presentation explaining the direction a company should take.
 He/she may also end up working on his/her plans, in order to implement the solutions as a contractor.
 Thus, consultants are typically involved with management cases (assisting management with optimizing and organizing short-term projects and business activities/workflows), and strategic planning (assisting executives with fulfilling their long-term objectives by altering any number of business structures, processes, or projects).

-As outsourcing has become more affordable (hiring contractors and/or consultants), oftentimes SMEs rely solely on consultants without having internal teams carry out specific tasks that such an outsourced specialist is capable of completing.
+With outsourcing becoming more affordable (hiring contractors and/or consultants), SMEs often rely solely on consultants without having internal teams carry out specific tasks that an outsourced specialist can handle.
 This often entails management consultancy and strategic planning.

 The Consulting Industry

 As a role that is typically filled by seasoned, senior experts in a field and/or those with years of experience, consultants operate as professional, objective advisors who offer an external view on how a business can improve, along with presenting to executives what is working in their company, what isn’t working, and what needs to be implemented for further optimization.
-Regarding the latter, consultants – which sometimes are synonymous with contractors – may assist with the implementation processes that are meant to optimize a company’s projects, workflows, and internal processes.
+Regarding the latter, consultants—sometimes synonymous with contractors—may assist with the implementation processes aimed at optimizing a company’s projects, workflows, and internal processes.